OperationFman/Watch-Drop/README.md

 To get Watch Drop up and running locally and deploy to your AWS account:

+- Create an email for sending
+- Setup Terraform, AWS CLI and Python3
+- Apply for non-Sandbox SES mode
+  - Can 'get by' by adding verified domains manually, but to solve:
+  - Setup your own domain in Route 53
+  - Uncomment ses_domain/variable blocks and update name, run terraform apply and note the token
+  - Add the token to the domain TXT file
-1. Setup Statelock in S3 and DynamoDB - Clickops
+- Setup Statelock in S3 and DynamoDB - Clickops
-2. Update all values in /iac/variables and /iac/provider.tf
+- Update all values in /iac/variables and /iac/provider.tf
-3. Get API key from TMDB and add to terraform.tfvars
+- Get API key from TMDB and add to terraform.tfvars